decentstates/net-perspective/net-perspective.org/faq.md

 PGP's web of trust aims to be decentralized PKI, linking identity to keys, for secure communication with identities.

-Net Perspective doesn't care about identities (an identifier != identity).
+net-perspective doesn't care about identities (an identifier != identity).
 It is about content within contexts, and trust in content under that context.
 This trust isn't about trust in identity, it is about moderation and curation.